DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

    (Ensure that CPU_OPTS is selected (default is OFF))

 When running the make config-recursive command, a dialog may be presented to the user.
-For the installation of the Intel® DPDK, the default options were used.
+For the installation of the DPDK, the default options were used.

 .. note::